eProsima/DDS-Record-Replay/docs/rst/replaying/usage/usage.rst

     source <path-to-fastdds-installation>/install/setup.bash
     source <path-to-ddspipe-installation>/install/setup.bash
-    source <path-to-ddsrecorder-installation>/install/setup.bash
+    source <path-to-ddsrecordreplay-installation>/install/setup.bash

 .. note::

-    If Fast DDS, DDS Pipe and DDS Recorder have been installed in the system, these libraries would be sourced by default.
+    If Fast DDS, DDS Pipe and DDS Record & Replay have been installed in the system, these libraries would be sourced by default.

 To start |eddsreplayer| with a default configuration, enter: